Summer School HISSEMA

 Students will attend a German language class to learn some basics of the German language.
 Furthermore, an excursion to Berlin will provide insights into the German culture, politics and history.

-Examination form: presentations
+Examination form: oral exam

 Application Process